-This is a full-fledged free Swahili dictionary from Oxford.
+Swahili Oxford is a full-fledged free Swahili dictionary from Oxford University Press.
 Unlike other dictionaries online, this actually defines words rather than just translate words from English to Swahili and vice versa.
-You can visit the site

 Furthermore, like everything else on Wikimedia, its user contributed and therefore it will keep growing.
 Also, in addition to definitions, Wikamusi also shows pictures, synonyms (visawe) and translations to English and some of our local dialects, something I might add Oxford doesn’t have.